 As long as your damages resulted from your dog bite injury, you can get a settlement for them.
-While money won’t be able to fix everything, it can give you what you need to help move on and recover from your wounds.
-We will help you hold the negligent dog owner liable for what happened so you can get properly compensated.
+While money won’t be able to fix everything, it can give you what you need to help you move on and recover from your wounds.
+In addition, we will help you hold the negligent dog owner liable for what happened so you can get properly compensated.

 What Are the Most Common Dog Bite Injuries?

 The most common injuries associated with dog bites tend to be:

 - Blood loss

 - Loss of limb or fingers